pensjonatus/flash-fiction/blog/of-angels-and-men.md

 ---
-title: 'Of Angels and Men'
+title: Of Angels and Men
 date: '2014-03-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Every schoolchild knows the basics of cosmology.
 The world exists in the corpse